lfr/lfr.github.io/_posts/2019-12-19-advent-validation-blocks.md

     ]
 ```

-Hopefully now you agree with me that declaring types with `FSharp.ValidatinBlocks` is reduced to the absolute minimum it could possibly be.
-It's not just the type declaration that's concise, creating a block is as simple as calling `Text.ofSring s`, giving you a `Result<'text,'error>`.
+In other words, declaring types with validation blocks is reduced to saying "this is a validation block" (using the interface) and "under these conditions, you get these errors" (implementing the interface), which I believe we can all agree is the absolut minimum amount of code one can expect to write to define this behaviour.
+It's not just the type declaration that's concise, creating a block can be as simple as calling `Text.ofSring s`, which returns a `Result<'text,'error>`.

-### They are actually really blocks
+### They are actually — really — blocks

 These validating types are meant to be built on top of each other, which is where the _blocks_ part of the name comes in.
 To see this in action, let's continue implementing the remaining two types `Text` and `Tweet` from above.